jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 <img src="/assets/capsule/sface2.jpg" style="border:none;width:20%;">
 </div>

-The following image can be mis-categorized as a gibbon in a CNN model by selectively making small changes into the original panda picture.
-The middle noisy picture is the changes made to the panda image on the left.
-After the change, the original CNN network mis-classifies the image as a gibbon.
+We can add tiny un-noticeable changes to an image to fool a deep network easily.
+The image on the left below is correctly classified by a CNN network as a panda.
+By selectively adding small changes from the middle picture to the panda picture, the CNN suddenly mis-classifies the resulting image in the right as a gibbon.

 <div class="imgcap">
 <img src="/assets/capsule/a2.png" style="border:none;width:60%;">